SkymanOne/folidity/reports/main.typ

 Formal verification is a multi-disciplinary field offering multiple ways of reason about the systems.
 One of the actively researched topics is bounded model verification @SMBC.
 Developers are required to reason about the programs as finite state machines (FSM)@model_fsm.
 This reasoning approach is more apparent in SC development since the state transition is at the core of blockchain execution.
-Bounded model checking has been realised by only a few experimental projects such as Solidifier @solidifer and Microsoft @azure.
+Bounded model checking has been achieved through only a few experimental projects, such as Solidifier @solidifer and Microsoft @azure.
 Both projects attempt to translate Solidity code to an intermediate modelling language, Boogie @boogie.
 Boogie then leverages SMT solvers to find any assertion violations.